Characterization of barycenters in the Wasserstein space by averaging optimal transport maps: Beyond the compactly supported case

 The multi-dimensional case (i.e.\ $d \geq 2$) is more involved.
-Indeed, the arguments that we used to prove the existence of an optimizer of the dual problem $(\PP^{\ast})$ as well as those used to show the convergence of the empirical barycenter to its population counterpart strongly depend on the compactness assumption for the support of the random measure $\bmu$.
-Adapting these arguments to non-compactly supported measures to study the dual problem $(\PP^{\ast})$ and to show the consistency of the empirical barycenter is an interesting topic for future investigations.
+Indeed, the arguments that we used to prove the main results of the paper for $d \geq 2$ strongly depend on the compactness assumption on the support of the random measure $\mu_{\btheta}$.
+Adapting these arguments for the extension of this paper to non-compactly supported measures is an interesting topic for future investigations.